Aider-AI/aider/README.md

 Replace `<file1>`, `<file2>`, etc., with the paths to the source code files you want to work on.

 You can also use additional command-line options to customize the behavior of the tool.
 For more information, run `aider --help`.
 Many defaults can be set with `.env` or environment variables, see the help output.

+## Input tips

+* Use Control-C to safely interrupt GPT if it isn't providing a useful response.
+* Provide a multiline chat message by entering `{` alone on the first line.
+End the multiline message with `}` alone on the last line.
+* Aider will notice if you ask it to discuss files with uncommitted changes and offer to commit them before proceeding.

 ## Limitations